monitorrio/monitorr.io.elmah/README.md

 ### What is this repository for? ###

 ELMAH error logger for sending errors to monitorr.io.
-This package includes initial configuration for getting up and running with `monitorr.io`.
+This package includes initial configuration for getting up and running with [https://monitor.io](monitorr.io).

-To install [https://monitor.io](monitorr.io), run the following command in the Package Manager Console
+To install, run the following command in the Package Manager Console

 `Install-Package monitorr.io`